 How does a site compare to normal?

-Just like our doctors measure our basic health by checking our weight, blood pressure, heart rate, and temperature, by comparing them to what is “normal” for most people in our age group, rangeland health professionals compare a site’s health based on soil stability, water capture and storage, and the integrity of its plant community in comparison to what would be “normal” for that site.
+Just like our doctors measure our basic health by checking our weight, blood pressure, heart rate, and temperature, and comparing them to what is “normal” for most people in our age group, rangeland health professionals compare a site’s health based on soil stability, water capture and storage, and the integrity of its plant community in comparison to what would be “normal” for that site.

 For a grazier this information is important because it helps you decide if you need to make a change to your management.
 If you’re considering treatments, like subsoiling, seeding, or fertilizer, knowing your site’s potential will give you a better idea of the results you might expect, and whether it is worth the investment.
 If your site is functioning to its potential, changing your expectations and working with it may be the more economical choice.